Introduction

 A Possible Solution: Bakehouse

-For organisations that require frontend editing, there is Bakehouse – a SaaS solution that provides inline editing for TYPO3.
+For organisations that require frontend editing, there is Bakehouse – a SaaS solution that retrofits inline editing for TYPO3.
 Especially for occasional editorial work, this can simplify the workflow.

 My Wish

-Frontend Editing (or whatever you want to call it) should be a core feature.
+Frontend Editing (or whatever one wishes to call it) should be a core feature.

-- Not all editors work in the system on a daily basis
+- Not all editors work in the system daily

 - Smaller organisations often have part-time editorial staff